DIY home automation made easy.

 The Samsung SmartThings hub is the brains of your Smart Home.
 Connect all of your Smart Home devices to the SmartThings hub and you can build all of your DIY home automation ideas with the SmartThings App.

 This is where the magic happens!

-I do recommend the new motion sensors, multi-sensors and water sensors, which are compatible with the V2 hub.
+The V3 SmartThings Hub is still a good choice if this is your first SmartThings hub.
+I also recommend the new motion sensors, multi-sensors and water sensors, which are compatible with the V2 hub.

 Better yet, the SmartThings App allows you to automate your devices using scenes, routines and other Smart Apps.
 Automating your smart home is the ultimate goal for experiencing the “incredible convenience” you want from your project.